 As more becomes known about the impact of screens on visual health, technology advances that lessen detrimental effects have emerged.
 The result is the availability of products designed specifically with eye health and a rich user experience in mind.

-Low blue light monitor technology allows the user to control emissions, while still preserving image quality and sharpness – a key consideration for content-rich experiences like movie watching and gaming.
+Low blue light monitor technology which means the blue light filter for PC/screen allows the user to control emissions, while still preserving image quality and sharpness – a key consideration for content-rich experiences like movie watching and gaming.

 A true low blue light solution doesn’t just remove the blue, which can result in a yellow-toned screen, e.g. a mobile phone switched to a ‘night’ setting.